iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 ### timestamp.checkedAdd(duration) ⇒ [<code>Timestamp</code>](#Timestamp) \| <code>undefined</code>
 Computes `self + duration`

-Returns `None` if the operation leads to a timestamp not in the valid range for [RFC 3339](https://tools.ietf.org/html/rfc3339).
+Returns `null` if the operation leads to a timestamp not in the valid range for [RFC 3339](https://tools.ietf.org/html/rfc3339).

 **Kind**: instance method of [<code>Timestamp</code>](#Timestamp)